shlomif/pydistman/README.rst

-A work-in-progress manager for PyPI-like python distributions which aims to be a "maximum overkill" don't-repeat yourself manager with a user experience similar to Dist Zilla ( http://dzil.org/ ).
+A work-in-progress manager for PyPI-like python distributions which aims to be a "maximum overkill" don't-repeat yourself manager with a user experience similar to Dist-Zilla ( http://dzil.org/ ).

-Currently it is functional, but a far cry from our vision.
+Currently it is functional, but still a far cry from our vision.

+Pydistman’s main improvement (or its “secret-sauce”) over many PyPI-distribution-generating "cookiecutters" is that it generates a fresh-full-fledged (and possibly one with recent improvements) distribution on every build-command, including such build-commands intended to test local changes.
+Currently, pydistman delegates a lot-of-the heavy-lifting to Chris Warrick’s Python Project Template ( https://chriswarrick.com/projects/python-project-template/ ) and we thank him for his work.

 INSTALLATION
 ------------